 but what is often forgotten about is underwear, which is in short supply.

 Going well beyond a daily necessity, and remembering that many of the women who come for treatment are also survivors of rape camps and sexual torture, feminine, yet well-covering underwear can go a long way to bringing back that little bit of personal self esteem...

 If you feel you'd like to donate financially, you can do through MY DONATE, click HERE - and Thank you very much indeed!

 If you feel moved to donate some underwear, please call me on 07833545008 to arrange where to send it.
-I'll be very pleased to hear from you (and will plan to take an extra suitcase in anticipation)!
+I'll be very pleased to hear from you!

 And "Liking" and "Sharing" helps spread the word, too...

 Over 11,000 people were killed during the siege of Sarajevo, including 1,500 children - the bloodiest siege in history - with shells raining down on the capital city, constantly, for four years.
 Others in the outlying suburbs, were held in concentration or rape camps and still re-live the trauma of that every day.